portsoc/hangman-in-branches/README.md

 Update storage of words so that instead of reading the entirety of the text file, only a random line (a single word) is read.

 As a second challenge, try to store the games in play as a JSON file as opposed to a PostgreSQL database.
-All we really need is a collection of objects not a relational database.
+All we need is a collection of objects, not a relational database.

 <p align="right">(<a href="#top">back to top</a>)</p>